caroleolivier/caroleolivier.github.io/_posts/2017-09-21-setting-up-your-own-website.md

 **Host CV and easily maintain content**

-I wanted to be able to have a modern and customisable CV but also be able to easily add content to it (new job, experience, etc...) and if needed easily be able to move it to another platform.
-Again, very easily feasible thanks to Jekyll in the same way as it is for blog content.
+I wanted to be able to have a modern and customisable CV but also be able to easily add content to it (new job, experience, etc...) and if needed be able to move it to another platform without too much effort.
+Again, this is very easily feasible thanks to Jekyll in the same way as it is for blog content.

 **Freedom to style**